thiennbao/Where-is-The-Link/README.md

-# Where is The Link
+# Where is The Link - The Matching Game
 > Average project of K University's first-year student

-### How to use
+### How to run
 To clone and run this application, you'll need Git and C++ compiler installed on your computer.
 From your command line:

 ```sh
 # Clone this repository